 There are several ways in which SUTA Dumping harms employers and the state’s UI trust fund.

-- SUTA Dumping goes against the fundamental tenet of an experience-rated tax system that is widely supported by the employer community.
-The UI tax rate is based on an employer’s history of benefit charges.
-With SUTA Dumping, an employer with a high UI tax rate attempts to hide behind a different company with a lower tax rate and dump their UI costs on all other employers.
+- Under the experience rated system, the UI tax rate is based on an employer’s history of benefit charges.
+With SUTA Dumping, an employer with a high UI tax rate attempts to hide behind a different company with a lower tax rate and unfairly shift their UI costs to other employers.

 - SUTA Dumping creates a competitive cost advantage for employers practicing UI tax evasion.

 - SUTA Dumping reduces money in Michigan’s UI trust fund, causing an increase in unemployment tax rates for all employers.

 - SUTA Dumping reduces funds available to pay unemployment benefits to unemployed workers.